 |Key role||Teacher aide, teacher assistant, learning support officer|

-Above: The CHC30221 Certificate III in School Based Education Support in the introductory teacher aide course which teaches foundational skills and knowledge for work in mainstream classrooms.
+Above: The CHC30221 Certificate III in School Based Education Support in the introductory teacher aide course where students learn foundational skills and knowledge for work in a mainstream classroom.

 Below: For adult learners, we recommend the more advanced teacher aide course: CHC40221 Certificate IV in School Based Education Support or the Teacher Aide Combo, so you are qualified for every position.

 |Full title||Certificate IV in School Based Education Support|

 |Units||17 units of competency|